 You should always use the latest operating system and updates when using new hardware to ensure full compliancy.
-For Windows 95, you must use OSR 2.0 or later.
+You may use any version of Windows 98, but for Windows 95, you must use OSR 2.0 or later.
 For Windows NT 4.0, you must use Service Pack 3.0 or later.